jmonterrubio/Identify-Fraud-From-Enron-Email/README.md

         Is the fraction of emails that a person send to POIs of the total sended.

-    Furthermore I created a new feature that is how much is the bonus according to his salary (bonus/salary ratio).
+    Furthermore I created a new feature that is how much is the bonus according to his salary (bonus/salary ratio) that intuitively seems it may help in identifying POIs.

     * `fraction_bonus_salary`